pytorch/tutorials/intermediate_source/torchserve_with_ipex.rst

 (3) core pinning via the launch script

-After this exercise, we'll have verified that we prefer local memory access and avoiding logical cores via core pinning with a real TorchServe use case.
+After this exercise, we'll have verified that we prefer avoiding logical cores and prefer local memory access via core pinning with a real TorchServe use case.

 1. Default TorchServe setting (no core pinning)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~